Atoilah/vcf_confreter/README.md

 # Telegram Contact Converter Bot

-A Telegram bot that converts text and Excel files to VCF (vCard) format.
+A Telegram bot that converts text and Excel files to VCF (vCard) format with robust error handling and progress tracking.

 ## Features